Sharp metastability threshold for an anisotropic bootstrap percolation model: Lower bound of Theorem Lower bound of Theorem 1.1

 \subsection{Hierarchy of a growth}

 We define the notion of hierarchies, and the specific vocabulary associated to it.
-This notion is now well-established.
-We slightly modify the definition, weakening the conditions imposed in \cite{Holroydboot}. \begin{itemize} \item \textbf{Hierarchy, seed, normal vertex and splitter:} A \emph{hierarchy} $\HH$ is a $N$-tree with vertices $v$ labeled by non-empty rectangles $R_v$ such that the rectangle labeled by $v$ contains the rectangles labeled by its descendants.
-If the number of descendants of a vertex is 0, it is a \emph{seed}, if it is one, it is a $normal$ vertex (we denote by $u\mapsto v$ if $u$ is a normal vertex of (unique) descendant $v$) and if it is two or more, it is a \emph{splitter}.
+This notion is now well established.
+We slightly modify the definition, weakening the conditions imposed in~\cite{Holroydboot}. \begin{itemize} \item\textit{Hierarchy, seed, normal vertex and splitter}: A \textit{hierarchy} $\HH$ is a tree with vertex degrees at most three with vertices $v$ labeled by nonempty rectangles $R_v$ such that the rectangle labeled by $v$ contains the rectangles labeled by its descendants.
+If the number of descendants of a vertex is 0, it is a \textit{seed}, and if it is one, it is a $normal$ vertex [we denote by $u\mapsto v$ if $u$ is a normal vertex of (unique) descendant $v$] and if it is two or more, it is a \textit{splitter}.
 Let $N(\HH)$ be the number of vertices in the tree.

-\item \textbf{Precision of a hierarchy:} A hierarchy \emph{of precision} $t$ (with $t\geq 1$) is a hierarchy satisfying these additional conditions:
+\item\textit{Precision of a hierarchy}: A hierarchy \textit{of precision} $t$ (with $t\geq1$) is a hierarchy satisfying these additional conditions: